FoA-game/Fortress/EP1/stories.md

 ## FT B - Atlas Project

 Carrying the future, shaping tomorrow!
-The echoes of the Great Disruption still resonate, but the engineers of Fortress are set to forge the future.
-The year A.R.
-175 marks the ambitious launch of the Atlas Project by Upper Nuovartica, a campaign not just for the comprehensive revival of civilization but a declaration for the destiny of mankind.
-This plan aims to construct a complete water supply system, an electrical grid, and communication stations, achieving a fully interconnected Auroria continent.
-The construction of the  Dam is the first chapter in this grand blueprint.

-Logiceus has meticulously planned every step and detail, ensuring the optimal execution of each task.
-This undoubtedly represents the best path for reshaping human society.
-Our engineers, the builders of this era, will be dispatched to every corner of Auroria.
-Their footprints will span barren deserts, icy mountains, and damp marshes, laying the foundation for the future with their wisdom and sweat, connecting the scattered hopes.

-Our engineers are not just implementers of technology; they are pioneers of this era.
-Each of their steadfast efforts, every drop of their hard-earned sweat, is a solemn promise to the prosperity of the community.
-According to Logiceus' precise calculations, with strict adherence to the schedule, there is a 98.3761% confidence level that the Atlas Project will reach completion in 117 years.
+Dear Engineers, We stand at a pivotal moment in history, entrusted with a great mission.
+To fully restore the order and glory of human civilization, we are proud to announce that the Atlas Project will officially launch in A.R.
+175!
+This ambitious initiative aims to establish a comprehensive water supply system, power grid, and communication network, achieving full interconnection across the Auroria continent.

+Logiceus has meticulously planned every step and detail to ensure this is the most effective path to rebuilding human society.
+Along the major waterways of the Auroria continent, we will construct multiple integrated centers combining power generation, water supply, and computational functions.
+These centers will efficiently allocate hydropower resources while providing essential cooling for clean energy production and high-performance computing systems.
+To achieve long-term stability, some regions’ water resources will be temporarily reduced to optimize overall resource allocation.

+To realize this grand vision, Fortress will consolidate and redistribute all available resources.
+Production and living supplies in non-critical areas will be reduced, and strategic materials from other regions will be requisitioned to free up capacity for intensive production tasks.
+Every resource will be allocated to its most critical use, and every engineer will play a vital role in this mission.

+According to Logiceus’ precise calculations, if timelines are strictly adhered to, the Atlas Project has a 99% probability of completion within 117 years.
 By then, Auroria will emerge as a new world interwoven with technology and hope, where lights reignite human dreams, illuminating a new age reborn from the ashes.

+For the greatest good!
+White Tower Council

 ## FT C - Leviathan